Hello Work: Operations

-Facilities

 There are 544 main offices countrywide that are responsible for administering unemployment benefits, providing job search support and placement to registered job seekers.

-As of October 2013 the offices employ 32 765 and serve over 6.6 million people.
+As of October 2013 the offices employ 32,765 and serve over 6.6 million people.

+Services

 The core of employment services – placement and counseling – are publicly provided but many of the other services can be outsourced to the prefecture and local governments.

-Services

 Services for job-seekers

 Hello Work provides job-seekers with two major services: